JordanTreiv/STAT201CheatSheet/STAT201 MT2 Cheat Sheet.md

 -Discuss the potential limitations of these methods.

-**There are two main workflows for acquiring a confidence interval using bootstrappoing: **
+**There are two main workflows for acquiring a confidence interval using bootstrapping:**

 1. Using re_sample_n...
 2. Using the ``infer`` package